-Night flight data is managed and reported separately following the summer and winter seasons and was also significantly impacted by the Covid-19 pandemic.
+The report covers the calendar year of 2022.
+Night flight data is managed and reported separately, following the summer and winter seasons.

-Further detailed information on Heathrow's noise strategy, abatement procedures, targets and mitigation schemes can be found on our dedicated noise website along with all our public reporting.
-Additional material on air quality including monitoring and reporting is available on our separate dedicated air quality website.
+Further detailed information on Heathrow's noise strategy, abatement procedures, targets and mitigation schemes can be found on our dedicated noise website, along with all our public reporting, at: www.heathrow.com/noise

-www.heathrow.com/noise